European Championships (multi-sport event): Participants

-Subsequent editions (2026-)
+Subsequent editions (2026–)

 In November 2023, the European federations of seven core sports (Confédération Européenne de Volleyball, European Canoe Association, Union Européenne de Cyclisme, European Rowing, International Federation of Sport Climbing, European Table Tennis Union, and Europe Triathlon) announced their commitment to the European Championships event going forward to 2034, confirming the 2026 event.
 The major other federations - European Athletics, European Aquatics, European Union of Gymnastics and golf's European Tour - have not so committed, with the 2026 European Athletics Championships already awarded alone to Birmingham, and the 2026 European Aquatics Championships awarded to Paris.

 Following rumours of difficulty in securing a venue, in January 2025 UEC confirmed that the 2026 event had been cancelled, with each sport moving forward with its own events.
 The UEC further noted the future of the event was uncertain and that the cancellation was 'definitive'.

+Since 2025 Switzerland is considering a bidding for the 2030 or 2034 edition.

 History

-European Athletics, Ligue Européenne de Natation, Union Européenne de Cyclisme, FISA and the European Triathlon Union agreed in 2015 to organise their individual championships as part of the European Championships.
+European Athletics, European Aquatics, Union Européenne de Cyclisme, World Rowing and Europe Triathlon agreed in 2015 to organise their individual championships as part of the European Championships.
 The individual federations and the host cities began to organise the individual championships with a co-ordinated timetable and a unifying common brand.
-The championships included the European Athletics Championships, the European Aquatics Championships, the European Road Championships, the European Track Championships, the European Rowing Championships, and the European Triathlon Championships as well as the European Gymnastics Championships and the new European Golf Team Championships.
+The championships included the European Athletics Championships, the European Aquatics Championships, the European Road Cycling Championships, the European Track Championships, the European Rowing Championships, and the Europe Triathlon Championships as well as the European Gymnastics Championships and the new European Golf Team Championships.
 Both gymnastics and golf formally joined the new event during that year.

-In the lead up to the announcement of the programme for the second edition of the combined European Championships, both the European Tour and LEN revealed that their respective sports would not be part of the event; the European Team Golf Championship was suspended after one edition, while the 2022 European Aquatics Championships was moved to Rome, Italy.
+In the lead up to the announcement of the programme for the second edition of the combined European Championships, both the PGA European Tour and European Aquatics revealed that their respective sports would not be part of the event; the European Team Golf Championship was suspended after one edition, while the 2022 European Aquatics Championships was moved to Rome, Italy.
 Nine sports were confirmed for 2022 edition: athletics, cycling, gymnastics, rowing, and triathlon returned, while the four new sports of beach volleyball, canoe sprint, sport climbing and table tennis were added.
 The European Aquatics Championships were held over the same dates as the combined championships.